WhitmanCSCapstone/ge-scheduling/development.md

   this, using the project ID from the previous step:
   `{"scriptId":"18e9H9CkBihCahyMUjkb9w7o9MMcdEEPGyf7nN4xFp958vl_m55rE87df"}`
   Save and close the file.
+- Run `clasp login` in the project directory.
+You'll need to continue using a browser.
 - `clasp push` to make your Apps Script project reflect your local repository.
   A successful push will say "Pushed N files."
+If you get an error, check that you [enabled the Google Apps Script API][1].

 Testing and contribution
 ========================